arrenree/KDB-Problem-Sets/README.md

 / have to use parathensis ( ) around xexp
 ```

-[func] 9.
-BMI is weight divide by height squared. create an implicit formula
+[func 7.9] BMI is weight divide by height squared. create an implicit formula

 ```q
 bmi: { x % (y*y) }
 ```

-[func] 10. create a func called perimeters, which will take perimeter of a square and return its area
+[func 7.10] create a func called perimeters, which will take perimeter of a square and return its area

 ```q
 perimeter:{ (x%4) xexp 2}